 I met Lucas Stiefvater on a trip I took to Vancouver Island.
-I was looking for a place to stay for a few nights and so I googled “spiritual retreat” and “Vancouver Island.”
-I found a convent in Victoria (which I assumed wasn’t an option!) and then I found Ocean Resort in Campbell River, a few hours north of Victoria.
-The location was beautiful, right on Discovery Sound (an inside shipping lane and channel connected to the Pacific Ocean just below Alaska) and it had the most awe-inspiring labyrinth made of driftwood.
-Over my several day stay I was fortunate to meet the creator and then owner of Ocean Resort, Lucas Stiefvater.
-I shared with him Portraits in Faith and he shared with me his incredible journey from a workaholic motel and restaurant serial entrepreneur to a what was in front of me—a deeply grounded and focused spiritual retreat owner.
-Now eight years later as I review my interview with Lucas, I am deeply moved again by his story of personal transformation.
-There were two lessons for me in interviewing Lucas:
+I was looking for a place to stay for a few nights and so I Googled “spiritual retreat” and “Vancouver Island.”
+I found a convent in Victoria (which wasn’t an option!) and then I found Ocean Resort in Campbell River, a few hours north of Victoria.
+The location was beautiful, right on Discovery Sound (an inside shipping lane and channel connected to the Pacific Ocean, just below Alaska).
+It had an awe-inspiring labyrinth made of driftwood.
+Over my stay of several days, I was fortunate to meet the creator and then owner of Ocean Resort, Lucas Stiefvater.
+I shared with him Portraits in Faith and he shared with me his incredible journey from a workaholic motel and restaurant serial entrepreneur to what was in front of me—a deeply grounded and focused spiritual retreat owner.

 First, that God is within…not outside of us.
 I did not think about God much growing up Jewish even though I knew all the prayers and was considered a Jewish leader among my peers.
 It wasn’t until I was 36 when I could not keep functioning as I was that I prayed for help from a God I did not know.
-When relief and a pathway emerged for me, I assumed it came from “without” not from “within.”
-Portraits In Faith has taught me that, if there is a Divine Presence and Source, then there is nothing separate from that Presence and Source…and that includes “within.”
-In fact, it is easiest for me today to imagine the God-Spirit is in all living things which includes the earth and the universe.
-And the idea that my salvation comes from within does not cause me to discredit or value any less the many great prophets who have come to teach us (Moses, Buddha, Jesus, Abdul Baha, Zoroaster, Mohammed) and the great figures in sacred literature (Krishna and the many Hindu Gods that symbolize the One God).
+When relief, and a pathway, emerged for me, I assumed it came from “without” not from “within.”
+Portraits in Faith has taught me that if there is a Divine Presence and Source, then there is nothing separate from that Presence and Source…and that includes “within.”
+In fact, it is easiest for me today to imagine the God-Spirit is in all living things, which includes the Earth and the universe.
+And the idea that my salvation comes from within does not cause me to discredit or value any less the many great prophets who have come to teach us (Moses, Buddha, Jesus, Baháʼuʼlláh, Zoroaster, Muhammad), and the great figures in sacred literature (Krishna and the many Hindu Gods that symbolize the One God).
 When God is within, I have to go no further than my own heart to connect with the Divine.

 Second, that if we blame God for our troubles, we must, by definition, believe in God.
-Lucas’ wife was diagnosed with bipolar disorder and she went missing one day and was later found dead.
-He blamed God for not taking care of them and for not preventing both her illness and this tragedy.
-Lucas’ comment reminds me of Elie Weisel’s “The Trial of God” which he based on personally witnessing at Auschwitz when fellow prisoners put God on trial for the tragedy that was befalling them.
-Upon finding God guilty, one of the men promptly says “it’s time to recite the evening prayers.”
-And I love this very Jewish idea that we can struggle with God and even find God guilty but still believe and pray.
+Lucas’s wife was diagnosed with bipolar disorder.
+She went missing one day and was later found dead.
+He blamed God for not taking care of them and for not preventing both her illness and the tragedy.
+His comment reminds me of Elie Wiesel’s play, “The Trial of God,” which he based on his experience at Auschwitz when fellow prisoners put God on trial for the tragedy that was befalling them.
+Upon finding God guilty, one of the men urgently reminded the others that the evening prayers (Maariv) should begin.
+I love this very Jewish idea that we can struggle with God and even find God guilty but still believe and pray.

-I am so profoundly grateful that a moment in time existed where I was on Vancouver Island and I was guided to Ocean Resort and I got to meet this beautiful soul, Lucas Stiefvater.
+I am profoundly grateful that a moment in time existed where I was on Vancouver Island, was guided to Ocean Resort, and got to meet this beautiful soul, Lucas Stiefvater.